microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/01-Personal-Hostpools-solution.md

 ![This image shows where you will enter the information for the host pool.](../Images/01-createpersonalhostpool.png "Create host pool page")

 5. On the Virtual Machines page, provision a Virtual machine with the **Windows 11 Enterprise**.
-Once complete, select **Next: Workspace**.

 6. For the **Image**, select **Browse all images and disks** and search to find **Windows 11 Enterprise** and select that image.
     >**Note**: Selecting this image is very important.
 You will need the Microsoft 365 for assigning apps in this exercise.